top of page

 • This is a FEE, NOT A DONATION.
 It is not tax deductible and everyone must pay it.

 • We will work with you to find the right match- many times an animal you don't even know we have available.
+DO NOT DISPAIR if the first animal you saw gets adopted by someone else.

 What are you looking for in an adopter?

 • Our goal is to match you with the animal that is right for you- which may or may not be the animal you are first interested in.
-Please understand that your preferences may not be your needs- but what never changes, is that the animals need us to find that match…not the simply the first person who comes along.
+Please understand that your preferences may not be what actually suits your needs best.

 • Please trust our efforts.
-Through our extensive experience of placing more than 3,800 animals, we are skilled with our methods and have very few returns.
-All of our adopters provide glowing, 5 star reviews- though applicants may not.
-If the adopters are happy, then we are doing things right- however, we cannot possibly make all applicants happy.
+Through our extensive experience of placing more than 4,500 animals, we are skilled with our methods and have very few returns.

 • This process is about the animals and what is best for them- they are the clients first.
 What you need as an adopter is fulfilled when the animals' needs are served.